SrLSilva/J.A.R.V.I.S_SUPREME/README.md

 --Say Let's go-- (just say).

-(if you want to add any more sites, take the opportunity to learn a little more about the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API"> Web Speech API</a > and list in the list that a part, in the source code, you will see, in the "<body>" we will have a faded part, at the end of this we will have a faded part by the "//" sign, there the instructions and removal of the " signs " //" so that the code is valid)
+(if you want to add any more sites, take the opportunity to learn a little more about the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API"> Web Speech API</a > and list in the list that a part, in the source code, you will see, in the "body" we will have a faded part, at the end of this we will have a faded part by the "//" sign, there the instructions and removal of the " signs " //" so that the code is valid)

 //PORTUGUÊS//